NTurchi/employee-performance-review/README.md

 This application was produced in a short time frame.
 Some compromises had to be made.
 If the application had to evolved, here's what could be done to improve it:

-- DTO Object should be for API call response data instead of entity model
+- DTO Object should always be used for API call response data instead of entity model
 - Increase the test coverage of both back-end and front-end.
-Due to time restriction, only few tests has been made, Black Box UI tests & one test file on back-end side.
+Due to time restriction only few tests has been made, Black Box UI tests & one test file on back-end side.
 In a real world project, every use case of the application should be tested.
 - Insead of using plain text api routes ([example](./front/src/api/authentication.ts#20)), all the route should be move to a config file or a metadata call on the API side
 - Use express rate limit for registering new user to avoid performance issue.
 Indeed, every password is hashed using `bcrypt` and it takes ressources on the server side every time an admin create a user
 - Reload the app logout the user.
 Should implment a `refresh_token` with the current `access_token` to avoid this. [more deails here](https://tools.ietf.org/html/rfc6749#section-1.5)